gs-ts/TrackMyPath/README.md

 ### MVVM pattern with Clean architecture (as much as possible) developed with Kotlin.
 Clean architecture consists of three layers:
-- **Data**, which includes databases, clients, repositories, network
+- **Data**, includes data objects, databases, network clients, repositories.
-- **Domain**, which includes models, entities, and usecases
+- **Domain**, includes use cases of business logic.
+This layer orchestrates the flow of data from Data Layer to Presentation and the oterh way.
-- **Presentation**, which includes UI related components, such as ViewModels, Fragments, Activities
+- **Presentation**, includes UI related components, such as ViewModels, Fragments, Activities.

 ##### Android Jetpack Components used:
 - Fragment